Perturbative quantum simulation: Numerical Simulation

 Here, $\hat \sigma_{l,i}$ represents Pauli operators acting on the $i$th site of $l$th subsystem, and the interactions obey the power law decay rule as $J_{ij}= J_0 |i-j|^{-\alpha}$.
 In the regime of sufficiently large field $h \gg \max(|J_{ij}|)$, the Hamiltonian conserves the total magnetisation and thus could be mapped to the XX model $H = \sum_{ij} J_{ij} \left(\hat \sigma_i^+ \hat\sigma_j^- + \textrm{h.c.}\right)$, similar to the hard-core bosons which conserves the particle numbers with the effective Hamiltonian as $H = \sum_{ij} J_{ij} (\hat a_i^{\dagger} \hat a_j +\textrm{h.c.})$.
 For the system with (continuous) transitional symmetry, we can Fourier transform the real-space operator into the operators that are diagonal in momentum space, written as $H = \sum_k \omega_k \hat a_k^{\dagger} \hat a_{-k}$ where the modes with energies $\omega_k$ has well-defined quasimomentum $k$.
 Here, the operator $\hat a_k^{\dagger}$ creates an excitation with momentum $k$ in the momentum space, and it is related to the original operator by $\hat a_k^{\dagger} = \sum_{i,k}\hat a_i^{\dagger}$.
 In our simulation, we consider a spin-cluster system and first excite the system by local perturbation, which creates a magnon quasiparticle.
 For the system with nearest-neighbour interactions, the energy spectrum has a well-known quadratic dispersion $\omega_k \propto k^2$ in the low energy excitation regime.
 While for the spin cluster system, the mode does not have a well-defined momentum, one can determine the energy dispersion $\omega_k$ provided the boundary condition and the interaction $J_{ij}$.

-In our numerical simulation, we consider an intermediate regime where the the external field is much larger than the maximum interaction strength $J_0$ while it is comparable to the total interaction strength $\tilde J = \sum_{i<j} J_{ij}$.
-In this case, The field effects cannot be fully negligible when mapped to the XX model and it drives the system to an excited regime.
+In our numerical simulation, we consider an intermediate regime where the external field is much larger than the maximum interaction strength $J_0$ while it is comparable to the total interaction strength $\tilde J = \sum_{i<j} J_{ij}$.
+In this case, the field effect cannot be fully negligible when mapped to the XX model and it drives the system to an excited regime.
 In the numerical simulation, we set $J_0 = 1$, while the external field is set as $h = 2 N J_0$ with $N$ being the total sites in the full system.
-As can be seen from the simulation results shown below, the total magnetisation is nearly a constant.
+From the simulation results shown below, the total magnetisation is found to be nearly a constant.
 Here, we mainly focus on the magnetisation conserved regime, while we can similarly simulate the highly excited regime using the same method.
 We note that in the highly excited regime, i.e., $h \sim J_0$, the quasiparticle picture does not hold and the collective excitations could be very different.
 The investigation of the interacting physics of the spin clusters is an interesting direction.